 Learning how to perform high-quality CPR is an extremely valuable skill.
 It’s something that every person should know in order to ensure that there are as many people as possible armed with the knowledge and skills necessary to save a life.
 In fact, it has been found that people who suffer from cardiac arrest outside of a hospital and receive bystander CPR can be twice as likely to survive the event.

-At American Health Care Academy, we offer fully online CPR courses and blended CPR certification courses.
-We seek to ensure that everyone can receive their CPR certification quickly and from the comfort of their own home if they choose.
+At American Health Care Academy, we offer fully online CPR courses and blended first aid and CPR training and certification courses.
+We seek to ensure that everyone can receive their CPR certificate quickly and from the comfort of their own home if they choose.
 Because CPR certification is so sought after in the workplace, in this blog, we will focus on pointing out professions that require up-to-date CPR certification and why it’s such a necessity.